kr-colab/spatial_sims_standard/minimal.md

 **code:** [minimal.slim](minimal.slim); on [github](https://github.com/kr-colab/spatial_sims_standard/blob/main/minimal.slim)

-This is a sptial model with Beverton-Holt regulation on mortality (i.e., the probability of survival is lower in higher-density regions, and the form of this dependence is related to the classic "Beverton-Holt" model).
+This is a spatial model with Beverton-Holt regulation on mortality (i.e., the probability of survival is lower in higher-density regions, and the form of this dependence is related to the classic "Beverton-Holt" model).
 The mechanics are designed to be minimal,